ENOFLAG/writeups/0ctf2019/sanitize.md

 However, if the right base tree was used "aaab" would end up with slightly different counter values based upon the *"sorting"*.
 That meant using the same unknown char sequence on *enough* base trees, they would differ in some of them.

-Thinking we would need to create a rainbow table for the needed combinations, we hashed the concatenated output at the end with *md5* to more easily tell if they were unique.
+Thinking we would need to create a lookup table for the needed combinations (each 4 char alternative), we hashed the concatenated output at the end with *md5* to more easily tell if they were unique.

 After generating a huge amount of table entries and trying our first attack, it dawned on me that we could massively reduce the search space, since we partially knew the plaintext `flag{ ..... }`.